DataShades/ckanext-saml/README.md

 4. Install requirements:
 		pip install -r requirements.txt
 5. Add ``saml`` to the ``ckan.plugins`` setting in your CKAN config file (by default the config file is located at  ``/etc/ckan/default/production.ini``).
+6. Initialize new table:
+		ckan -c CONFIG_PATH saml init-db
-6. Restart CKAN.
+7. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu: sudo service apache2 reload

 If error that mentioned below appears on CentOS, you might need to install additional packages - ``yum install xmlsec1-nss-devel xmlsec1-openssl-devel xmlsec1-gnutls-devel``: